addrummond/deckwreck/Readme.md

 Parsing expressions with operators of different precedence levels is one of the more challenging aspects of writing a recursive descent parser.
-Deckwreck's expression parser uses an iterative algorithm and does not recurse.
+Deckwreck's expression parser uses a non-recursive iterative algorithm.
 The expression parser constructs a shadow parse tree from a reusable pool of nodes.
 The shadow parse tree is then walked to construct the real parse tree.
 Parse tree construction is controlled by user-supplied interface implementations.

 Notable features of Deckwreck's expression parser: